For a short biography of my radio life, click here.

 rather poor in the immediate area, with rich fertile plains 250-300' below in

 the Harpeth Valley.
-My real estate is just over one acre of land.
+My real estate is approximately one acre of land.

 The majority of my land is heavily wooded and steeply sloped.

-Low Band RX Antennas.
-In February 1999 I added two Beverage antenna wires for receiving.
-One is 315' long and runs NE/SW.
-The other is about 165' long and runs NW/SE.
-Both wires are fed at each end, allowing a total of four directions.
-Any Beverage can be fed to either radio through means of a cable-TV "Video Selector" box.
-The NE feed point is over 400' from the shack, and about 180' lower in elevation.
-It is a very quiet RX antenna, and it is quite effective into Europe.
-The NE Beverage can also be used as an auxillary "distant" antenna for simultaneous TX/RX on the same band.
-Due to the short length of these quasi-Beverage antennas, they tend to perform better on 40m and 80m than they do on 160m.
+Low Band Receive Antennas.
+In February 1999 I started experimenting with Beverage antennas for receiving.
+I now have three Beverage antennas.
+One is 550 feet long and is bi-directional.
+It runs NE/SW.
+The second is about 165' long and runs WNW/ESE.
+It is also bi-directional.
+The third is about 500' long and points NNE.
+The antennas allow a total of five directions.
+Any Beverage can be fed to either radio through means of a cable-TV "Video Selector" box (thanks K1KY for the great idea.)
+The NNE feed point is over 400' from the shack, and about 180' lower in elevation.
+It is a very quiet receiving antenna, and it can also be used as an auxillary "distant" antenna for simultaneous TX/RX on the same band.
+Due to the shorter lengths of these antennas, they tend to perform better on 40m and 80m than they do on 160m.
 The bottom line is that on some nights, the Beverages make all the difference in the world.
-All Beverage antennas are fed with CATV coaxial cable, which was obtained for free when the cable TV company re-wired the neighborhood.
-Adding these low band receive antenna wires was one of the most cost-effective improvements I've made to the station.
+All Beverage antennas are fed with surplus 75-ohm RG-6 coaxial cable, which was obtained for free when the cable TV company re-cabled the neighborhood several years ago.
+It was important to scan the coax with a time domain reflectometer (TDR) to find any existing faults.
+Two thousand feet of RG-6 was obtained for free using this method.
+Adding the Beverage low band receive antennas was one of the most cost-effective improvements I've made to the station.
+Thank you Harold Beverage for the pioneering research which still holds strong to this day.

 80 Meters.
 On eighty meters I am using a quarter wave sloper antenna ("half sloper") with the feedpoint at 80' and sloping North.
-I could never get a 160m half sloper to work correctly, thus the vertical wire.
 I got lucky with the half sloper on 80m.
 It works very well in domestic contests, and seems to hold its own in 80m DX pileups as well.
-My secondary antenna for 80m is a quarter wave ground mounted vertical.
-The first 32 feet are aluminum, and the second 32 feet is #12 solid copper insulated wire.
-It's probably more of an inverted L than a true 1/2 waver vertical.
+My secondary antenna for 80m is a quarter wave ground mounted inverted-L. The first 32 feet are aluminum, and the second 32 feet is #12 solid copper insulated wire.
 Currently there are about 32 radials and counting.
-My NVIS antenna for 80 and 75 meters is a 30 foot high off-center fed dipole.
-It is 88 feet on one side and 44 feet on the other side, and fed with coax directly to a high power 4:1 balun at the feed point.
-The Windom antenna is also used extensively with the second radio on 80-40-20-10 meters.

 40 Meters.
-The secret weapon for North America on 40 meters is the *boom* of the top Mosley PRO-57A 5-bander antenna.
+I have two primary antennas for 40 meters.
+One is the boom of the top Mosley PRO-57A 5-bander antenna.
 The design is from N4KG, and utilizes an omega match to provide a direct 50 ohm feed.
-I am using two large air variable transmitting capacitors mounted in a children's plastic lunchbox.
+I am using two large air variable transmitting capacitors mounted in an outdoor-rated electrical junction box.
 A piece of #4 copper is used as a gamma wire for the omega match.
 I attached the wire about 8 feet out from the boom center before putting the antenna on the tower.
-The antenna is actually a shortened dipole (24' boom) with end loading (the elements.)
-It is theoretically down a dB or so from a full size dipole in terms of efficiency, but it is also at 100 feet, is rotatable, and is in the clear.
-Construction was very inexpensive: an extra feedline plus the homebrew matching network.
+The antenna is actually a shortened dipole (24' boom) with the outer-most elements acting as capacity hats.
+The shortened dipole is theoretically down a dB or so from a full size dipole in terms of efficiency.
+However, it is also at 97 feet and it is in the clear.
+It works far better than any wire diople or loop antenna that I've tried.
+Construction was very inexpensive, requiring only a feedline and the matching network.
 I re-built the omega match in October 1999.
 To see photos and details of the omega match, click here.

-In May 2003, I installed a two-element full-size Inverted-V yagi fixed on Europe.
+In May 2003, I installed a two-element full-size 40 meter Inverted-V yagi fixed on Europe.
 This simple wire beam is currently my best antenna for Europe and Northern Africa on 40 meters.
-Over the five years this antenna has been up (as of May 2008) periodic tweaks in dimension and geometry have resulted in a fairly effective antenna.
-If I had enough tower for a 40 meter yagi I'd have put one up long ago.
-Beginning contesters beware -- put up as much tower as you can to start with.
-You'll be glad you did!
+Over the years, periodic tweaks in dimensions and geometry have resulted in a fairly effective antenna.
+If I had enough tower for a real 40 meter yagi, I'd have put one up long ago.
+Beginning contesters beware!
+Put up as much tower as you can to start with.
+You won't regret the decision.

 20 Meters.
 For the high bands, I have a stack of Mosley PRO-57A antennas.
 The antennas cover 20-17-15-12-10 meters.
-They are 7 elements on a 24' boom, and are at 60' and 100' on Rohn 25.
+There are 7 elements on a 24' boom, mounted at 60 and 97 feet on Rohn 25 tower.
 There are three active elements on each band, except for 12 meters, which is two active elements.
-I opted to not try the larger PRO series antennas with 30m and 40m added on, and have done the boom loading method for 40m noted above instead.
-The antennas are fed using a WX0B stack match.
-The top antenna is turned with a T2X, the lower with a TIC TR-1.
+I opted to not try the larger PRO series antennas with 30m and 40m elements.
+Instead, I am using the boom loading method for 40m described above.
+The yagis are fed using a WX0B stack match.
+The top antenna is turned with a Hy-Gain Tailtwister, and the lower with a TIC TR-1 Ring Rotator.
 The lower antenna and ring rotator were added in July 1998.
+After numerous problems with various TIC control boxes, I tried a Green Heron rotator controller, and all of the problems went away.

 17, 15, 12, and 10 Meters.
 See above.

 Tower.
-K4RO is a one-tower contest station, with a single 98-foot high Rohn 25G tower.
-The tower is guyed at 30' 60' and 90', with double guys (6) at 90' to a large triangular anti-torsion triangle bracket at the top.
-All guys were replaced with 6700 lb EHS equivalent Phillystran in October 1997, except for the bottom 23' or so, which is 1/4" EHS.
+K4RO is a one-tower contest station, with a single 97-foot high Rohn 25G tower.
+The tower is guyed at 30' 60' and 90', with double guys (6) at 90' to a triangular anti-torsion triangle bracket at the top.
+All guys were replaced with 6700 lb EHS equivalent Phillystran in October 1997, except for the bottom 23' or so of each guy wire, which is 1/4" EHS.

 Miscellaneous.
-I use Autek WM-1 watt meters.
-The CW paddle is a Schurr Profi.
-After many years as a die-hard TR-Log fan, I finally retired the DOS machine.
-I now use N1MM Logger for real-time logging during contests.
+After many years as a die hard TR-Log fan, I finally retired the DOS computer.
+I now use N1MM Logger+ for real-time logging during contests.
 After the contest, I import my logs into Logger32, which I use for all non-contest operating, QSLing, and awards tracking.
 At Dayton 2001 I obtained a "DX Doubler" Two Radio Controller from Top Ten Devices.
-The DX Doubler replaced the rats-nest of cables and switches which made up my old home-brew SO2R (Single Operator 2 Radio) lash-up.
-The K4RO station is constantly being tweaked and modified, which is a big part of the fun for me.
+The DXD replaced the rats-nest of cables and switches which made up my old home-brew SO2R (Single Operator 2 Radio) lash-up.
+Almost two decades later, I am still using it for every contest.
+I enjoy making incremental station improvements as my enthusiasm, time, and budget allow.
 Have a look inside the shack.

 If you have any questions or comments, you may email me at the following address: